MSF medical guidelines

-Médecins Sans Frontières (MSF) has been producing medical guidelines for over 25 years to help practitioners in the field.
-The contents of these guidelines are based on scientific data collected from MSF’s experiences, the World Health Organisation (WHO), other renowned international medical institutions and medical and scientific journals.
+Médecins Sans Frontières (MSF) produces medical guides to help practitioners in the field.
+The contents of these guides are based on scientific data and MSF’s field experience.
+The scientific data used are that of the World Health Organization (WHO) or renowned international medical institutions as well as medical and scientific journals.